Do you want to know how to use Firebase Crashlytics? You’ve come to the right place.

 Afterward, when you run the app and click on the button.
 A crash occurs in both the app & Logcat window of the android studio.

 Now when you go to the Crashlytics dashboard you can see the crashes immediately.
-When you landed on the Crashlytics dashboard from the top you can filter it by version.
+When you land on the Crashlytics dashboard from the top you can filter it by version.

 Now scroll down and click on one of your crashes.